xxabixxx/software-simulator-for-cache-memory/README.md

-# Cache-Simulator
+# software-Simulator for cache memory
-COL216 - Computer Architecture
+Computer Architecture

 ## Developing a Simulation Software for Cache Memory
 The simulated cache will have the general functionality, but with a new Replacement Policy that works as follows. \